chef/monitoring-integration-automate/prometheus/Prometheus-agent-installation-configuration.md

 Note:
 These instructions disable default machine metrics for Node Exporter.
 For a complete list of metrics available for Ubuntu, see the Prometheus node_exporter man page in the Ubuntu documentation.

-* Save your changes and quit Vim.
+* Save your changes and quit vi.

 * Enter the following command to reload the systemd process.
 ```